Probing the Chaos to Integrability Transition in Double-Scaled SYK: Krylov operator complexity across the phase transition

-We find that $\C_K(t)/\Delta$ converges to finite values when $\Delta\to0$.
-When $\beta\J=0$, the Krylov complexity in the valid period are shown in the right panel of Fig.\,\ref{fig:bnkckappa}.
-The Krylov complexity exhibits the crossover from exponential growth to quadratic growth with a \emph{decreasing} growth rate as $\kappa$ increases, namely, the system goes from chaotic region to integrable region.
-When $\beta\J=100$, the Krylov complexity in the valid period are shown in the right panel of Fig.\,\ref{fig:bnkcbetakappa}.
-The Krylov complexity exhibits a crossover from exponential growth to quadratic growth with an increasing growth rate as $\kappa$ increases.
+Since $\tilde b_0\propto\sqrt\Delta$, we find that $\C_K(t)/\Delta$ converges to a finite value in the limit of $\Delta\to0$.
+At $\beta\J=0$, the Krylov complexity is shown in the right panel of Fig.\,\ref{fig:bnkckappa}.
+It displays a crossover from exponential growth to quadratic growth, with a \emph{decreasing} growth rate as $\kappa$ increases, indicating a crossover from the chaotic regime to the integrable regime.
+The oscillations visible in the Krylov complexity are artifacts of the truncation at $n_c$ and should be disregarded.
+At $\beta\J=100$, the Krylov complexity is shown in the right panel of Fig.\,\ref{fig:bnkcbetakappa}.
+Following the saddle trajectory through the chaotic--subdominant--quasi-integrable branches, the Krylov complexity exhibits a crossover from exponential growth to quadratic growth.
+However, when tracking the dominant branches across the first-order phase transition, the Krylov complexity exhibits a discontinuous jumps between the exponential growth and the quadratic growth at the transition point.

+Finally, we observe that in certain cases -- such as the subdominant saddle at $\beta\J=100,\,\kappa=0.18$ shown in Fig.\,\ref{fig:bnkcbetakappa} -- the Lanczos coefficients $b_n$ exhibit global linear growth, while the Krylov operator complexity grows quadratically rather than exponentially.
+At first sight, this appears to contradict the general expectation of \cite{Parker:2018yvk}.
+The origin of this behavior lies in the hierarchy $b_2 \ll b_n$ for $n\geq 3$.
+This strong separation of scales causes $\varphi_1(t)$ to evolve much faster than $\varphi_n(t)$ for any $n\geq 2$, effectively reducing the dynamics to an approximately integrable scenario and leading to quadratic growth of the Krylov complexity.